ibm-cloud-docs/cephaas/volume_about.md

 Detached volumes can be attached to an available, running deployments without reprovisioning the volume or the deployment.

-Data volumes are encrypted by default with IBM-managed encryption.
-You can also encrypt data volumes by using your own root keys.

-### Volume profiles
-{: #volume-profiles-intro}

-Volume profiles are a way to determine the IOPS performance of a volume.
-When you create a volume in your deployment, you can use 3 different tiered profiles with predefined IOPS levels and a custom profile with which you can define your own IOPS level based on the volume capacity.
-All profiles are backed by solid-state drives (SSDs).

 ## Block storage volume encryption
 {: #storage-encryption}

 {{site.data.keyword.cloud_notm}} takes the need for security seriously and understands the importance of being able to encrypt data to keep it safe.

+Data volumes are encrypted by default with IBM-managed encryption.

-When you create a volume, you can choose to protect the volume by using your own root keys, or use the default IBM-managed encryption.
-Volumes that are created during storage provisioning are encrypted with IBM-managed encryption by default.
-You can edit the volume to using your root keys.
-After you set up encryption for a volume, you can't change it.
+When you create a volume, they are encrypted with IBM-managed encryption by default.

 ## Deleting your block storage volume